 The HR dashboard and HR report are an important part of managing Human Resources.
 Both tools are part of HR reporting and for the basics of informed decision making.

-HR reporting is an important precondition for data-driven decision making.
 Why?
-Because it’s hard to make informed decisions when HR business partners and other stakeholders lack insight into their own organization.
+Because it is hard to make informed decisions when HR business partners and other stakeholders lack insight into their own organization.
 Never fear, HR reporting can solve this!
 How?
 Well, that’s what this article is all about.

 Here, we’ll explore the advantages of an HR report as well as the data and metrics which could be included therein.
 I’ll also include an interactive report and a few HR dashboard templates to provide you with some practical insights in how to get yourself started.